samipmainali/SpotGen-Spotify-Account-Generator/README.md

 ## Setting up Zoho Mail and IMAP

-1. Create a Zoho Mail account if you don't have one already.
+1. Create a Zoho Mail account by visiting Zoho Mail and following the signup process.

-2. Enable IMAP in your Zoho Mail account.
-Check the Zoho Mail documentation for instructions on how to enable IMAP.
+2. Enable IMAP in your Zoho Mail account by going to Settings > Mail Accounts > IMAP Access and toggling the switch to enable IMAP.

 3. Create two folders named "Spotify" and "PasswordChanged" in the root directory of your Zoho Mail account.

-4. Create filters in Zoho Mail to automatically move Spotify confirmation emails and password change emails to the respective folders.
-Refer to the instructions provided earlier in this README for creating the filters.
+4. Create a filter in Zoho Mail to automatically move Spotify confirmation emails to the "Spotify" folder:

+ Go to Settings > Filters > New Filter.
+ Set the condition type to AND.
+ Set the condition to Header contains and enter "Confirm your account".
+ Set the condition to From email is and enter "no-reply@spotify.com".
+ Set the action to Move to folder and select the "Spotify" folder.

+5. Create another filter in Zoho Mail to automatically move password change emails to the "PasswordChanged" folder:

+ Go to Settings > Filters > New Filter.
+ Set the condition type to AND.
+ Set the condition to Header contains and enter "Password changed".
+ Set the condition to From email is and enter "no-reply@spotify.com".
+ Set the action to Move to folder and select the "PasswordChanged" folder.

-5. Once the setup is complete, the application will be able to access the appropriate folders in your Zoho Mail account to perform email verification and password change operation
+6. Once the setup is complete, the application will be able to access the appropriate folders in your Zoho Mail account to perform email verification and password change operation

 ## Contribution